 As you undoubtedly already know, it can be challenging to manage taxation settings in an e-commerce store—particularly when you sell a variety of types of goods.
 The Spree shopping cart system gives you simple yet effective tools to manage taxes with ease.

 There are a few concepts you need to understand in order to configure your site adequately:

-Tax Categories is Spree’s way of grouping products which are taxed in the same way.
+Tax Categories is Spree’s way of grouping products that are taxed in the same way.
 This is a behind-the-scenes functionality; the customer never sees the category a product is in.
 They only see the amount they will be charged based on their order’s delivery address.

 To access your store’s existing Tax Categories, go to your Admin Interface and click “Configuration” then “Tax Categories”.

 You can edit existing Tax Categories by clicking the “Edit” icon next to each category in the list.

 You can also remove a Tax Category by clicking the “Delete” icon next to the category, then clicking “OK” to confirm.